 Frogs | Namibia

 Introduction: Sharp-nosed reed frogs (Hyperolius acuticeps) have narrow, pointed snouts (acuticeps).
 Usually they are found in grassland.
 Males call from elevated positions on vegetation with territorial disputes common.

-Distribution: Far eastern reaches of the Caprivi Strip only.
+Distribution: Far eastern reaches of the Zambezi Region (formerly the Caprivi Strip) only.

 Diet: Earthworms and spiders.

 Colouration: Distinctive green to brown upperparts, at times with lines of small dots and an overall scattering of dark specks.
 The underside is smooth and silvery-white.